kunhwiko/concepts/operating-systems.md

 Inode
 - OS data structure that carries info about a particular file (file size, occupied space, access times, id)
 - stored on disk along with the file, and kept in memory when file is opened
-- various representations of how disk can represent bytes of a file (linked list of 4096 byte "blocks", FAT)
+- various representations of how disk can represent bytes of a file (linked list of 4096 byte "blocks")

 Directories : special structures used to map text names to inode id numbers (directories are organized as a tree structure) Working Directory : OS remembers the inode number of the current directory

-Block Cache : using LRU to retain recent disk blocks in main memory, any modifications are synchronously written to disk storage

-Disk Scheduling : order of executing I/O
+I/O or Disk Scheduling : order of executing I/O
 1) FIFO
 2) shortest positioning time first : chooses the request that is closest to the previous one
 3) elevator algorithm / scan :  have head move in one direction serving all requests along the way, then move in opposite direction